District of Columbia statehood movement: S. 51

-On January 26, 2021, Tom Carper of Delaware introduced a similar bill, S. 51, "A bill to provide for the admission of the State of Washington, D.C. into the Union" into the United States Senate with a record 38 co-sponsors.
+On January 26, 2021, Tom Carper of Delaware introduced a similar bill, S. 51, "A bill to provide for the admission of the State of Washington, D.C., into the Union" into the United States Senate with a record 38 co-sponsors.
 Additional co-sponsors signed on, totaling 45 by April 17, all of whom are Democrats or Independents.
+In January 2025, Eleanor Holmes Norton and Maryland Senator Chris Van Hollen reintroduced the bill.

 Arguments for

 Right to govern

 Advocates of statehood and voting representation for the District of Columbia argue that as U.S. citizens, the District's estimated 706,000 residents (more than Wyoming and Vermont) should have the same right to determine how they are governed as citizens of a state.
 At least as early as 1776, George Mason wrote in the Virginia Declaration of Rights:

 Under the constitution, Congress has exclusive power to oversee D.C, which has led to tension in how D.C. appropriates its budget and responds to emergencies.
 In 2016 Congress rejected an attempt by D.C. to gain full control of its budget, which Congress has historically overseen.
 Muriel Bowser has also argued that D.C. statehood might have resulted in a swifter response to the January 6 United States Capitol attack since state governors have the power to mobilize their National Guard units.